Xeift/Kizmeow-Telegram-Discord-Bot/README.md

 Usage
 -----------------

-Click [here](https://github.com/Xeift/Kizmeow-Telegram-Discord-Bot/archive/refs/heads/main.zip) to download zip first.
+1. Click [here](https://github.com/Xeift/Kizmeow-Telegram-Discord-Bot/archive/refs/heads/main.zip) to download zip first.

 If you don't want to download any file on your precious computer, you can run CLI on cloud first.

 [Click me](https://replit.com/@xeiftc/Kizmeow-Telegram-Discord-Bot#main.py) to run CLI on Replit.

+2. Run CLI,

 There are two interface, GUI and CLI.